mschabhuettl/arma3-hc-docker/README.md

 | `ARMA_MODS`            | List of mods separated by semicolons.        | None                              |
 | `HC_NAME_PREFIX`       | Prefix for the headless client name.         | `arma3_hc_`                       |
 | `HC_ADDITIONAL_PARAMS` | Additional launch parameters for Arma 3.     | `-nosplash -world=empty -nosound` |

 ---

+## 🛠️ **Dockerfile Details**
+- **`Dockerfile.client`**: This Dockerfile creates the container for running headless clients.
+It ensures that the client connects to the specified Arma 3 server and joins as a headless client, improving AI handling.
+- **`Dockerfile.updater`**: This Dockerfile creates the updater container, responsible for downloading and keeping the Arma 3 server files and mods up-to-date.

+---

+## ⚡ **Performance Tips**
+- **Scale Clients**: You can add more headless clients by defining additional services in the `docker-compose.yml` file.
+This helps distribute the load more effectively.
+- **Resource Allocation**: Ensure your server has enough CPU and RAM, as running multiple headless clients can be resource-intensive.
+- **Use SSDs**: Using SSD storage for `arma3_data` can significantly improve loading times and reduce lag.

+---